Hey guys, welcome to my tour stop on the TAKE BACK THE SKIES by Lucy Saxon blog tour, hosted by Bloomsbury!

 Publication Date: June 5, 2014

-Genres: Fantasy & Magic, Love & Romance, Science Fiction, Young Adult
+Genres: Fantasy & Magic, General, Love & Romance, Science Fiction, Young Adult

 Catherine Hunter is the daughter of a senior government official on the island of Anglya.
 She s one of the privileged she has luxurious clothes, plenty to eat, and is protected from the Collections which have ravaged families throughout the land.
 But Catherine longs to escape the confines of her life, before her dad can marry her off to a government brat and trap her forever.